wp-plugins/zedity/readme.txt

 A: Zedity enables you to do things that cannot be done with the default WordPress editor.
 For example, you can drag and drop any element (videos, images, text, audio, etc.) anywhere and exactly how you want it,  add effects like rotation, borders, transparency, etc., all in just few clicks!
 Zedity has been designed to enable anyone to create impressive results that only skilled developers could do.
 Thank your for your interest and, if you decided to give Zedity a try, we would absolutely welcome your feedback!

 Q: How do I start using Zedity?
 A: After installing and enabling the plugin, a new button appears in the WordPress visual editor.
 Just click on that ("Z") button to open Zedity, and you can start adding your content right away.
+Once you're done, save ("Page" -> "Save") to exit the Zedity Editor: your content is now showing among your other content in your post.

+Q: How come audio and video boxes are not playing after I exit the Zedity Editor?
+A: No worries, that is normal behavior in WordPress: they will play normally when you publish your post.

 Q: Can I see any live content created with Zedity?
 A: Sure.
 For example, in our WordPress Zedity Blog, the "[See it with your eyes](http://zedity.com/blog/introducing-zedity/)" section was easily created with the Zedity Plugin for WordPress.